 Consider yourself very lucky if your little guy is happy and playful in the late morning as he starts to skip his post breakfast snooze.
-More often, tots start skipping the morning nap but still need it.
+More often, babies start skipping the morning nap but still need it.
 And this internal ambivalence makes them overtired and extra grumpy…and weepy.
 (In other words, even more like a little caveman as usual!)

-Your little man may spend a few weeks bouncing back and forth between 1 and 2 naps.
+Your baby may spend a few weeks bouncing back and forth between 1 and 2 naps.
 (It’s almost like he needs 1 1/2 naps per day!)
-Many parents find that the best strategy for this “in-between” period is to at least have a midmorning rest time (with white noise, a lovey and perhaps a little reading or massage).
+Many parents find that the best strategy for this “in-between” period is to at least have a midmorning rest time (with white noise, a and perhaps a little reading or massage).
 If your child seems antsy, let him watch 20 minutes of a calming Sesame Street or nature DVD (no cartoons, please).

 If your little guy switches to 1 nap, but then starts waking too early in the morning and seems overtired all day (irritable, staring, rubbing his eyes, falling back asleep while snacking, being more clumsy, etc.), go back to 2 naps for a month or two.

 When he finally settles into a 1-nap schedule, the noon nap will last a little longer, and lunch, dinner and bedtime will arrive a little earlier.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at email@example.com.